• IVH Listing Vector 41

 Communications Group

-Our Communications Group provided feedback on the latest version of our Customer Welcome Pack to ensure it contains useful information and to highlight anything missing.
+The Communications Group and RSP also provided feedback on the latest version of our Customer Welcome Pack to ensure it contains useful information and to highlight anything missing.
 They also checked it was accessible and representative our communities.

 You can read this here.